 I have been admitted to practice as an Attorney in the Pension Office at Washington, D. C. All officers, soldiers, or sailors who were injured in the late war, can obtain pensions to which they may be entitled, by calling on or addressing me at Tionesta, Pa.
-Also, claims for arrearages of pay and bounty will receive prompt attention.
+Also, claims for arrearages of pay and bounty will receive prompt at-

-Having been over four years a soldier in the late war, and having for a number of years engaged in the prosception of sol-diers' claims, my experience will assure the collection of claims in the shortest pos-J. B. AGNEW. wihle time.
-41tr
+Having been over four years a soldier in the late war, and having for a number of years engaged in the prosecution of sol-diers' claims, my experience will assure the collection of claims in the shortest pos-J. B. AGNEW. sible time.

-LAWRENCE HOUSE, Tionesta, Pa., H. S. Brockway, Propriator, This house is contrally located.
-Everything new and well furnished.
-Superior Accommodations and strict attention given to guests.
-Vegetables and Fruits of all kinds served in their season.
-Sample room for Commercial Agents.
+LAWRENCE HOUSE, Tionesta, Pa., boy at the residence of John Normile, Panther Rock, Pa., last Thursday.
+Panther Rock, Pa., last Thursday. -Mr. Henderson, our barber, recommodations and strict attention given to guests.
+Vegetables and Fruits of all kinds served in their season, Sample room for Commercial Agents.